 - Author retains copyright to the submission and grants the Journal the right to publish said manuscript one time only and reprints there of; however, brief excerpts or quotations may be used by the Journal Editorial Staff in subsequent publications, without prior written permission.
 The Journal retains the customary editing rights of a publisher, including but not limited to the right to make changes for the sake of clarity and style, to correct grammar and spelling, and to condense or abridge said manuscript.

 Book reviews can be from any professional about any book (or other media such as CD/DVD).
-Limit book reviews to approximately one page and, if possible, include a graphic of the item.
+Limit book reviews to approximately one to two pages and, if possible, include a graphic of the item.
 For example, most books will have a graphic of it on Amazon.com, which can be downloaded.

 This section is designed to host short articles, one- to one and one-half pages on topics of interest, cases and anything that may be of interest to the informed/professional reader.
 Submitting authors should always expect queries from the articles, and because the ideas may not be developed in as great a detail, that goes double for blog entries.